^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The genus Klebsiella belongs to the family Enterobacteriaceae.
-Unlike the vast majority of genera of this family, the bacteria of the genus Klebsiella have the ability to form a capsule.
-Several species belong to the genus Klebsiella.
+Unlike the vast majority of genera in this family, bacteria of the genus Klebsiella have the ability to form a capsule.
+The genus Klebsiella includes several species.

-The main role in the pathology of man from them is played by the species Klebsiella pneumoniae, which is divided into three subspecies: Klebsiella pneumoniae subsp.
-Pneumoniae, Klebsiella pneumoniae subsp.
-And Klebsiella pneumoniae subsp.
-Rhinoscleromatis.
-However, in recent years, new types of Klebsiella have been identified (Klebsiella oxytoca, Klebsiella mobilis, Klebsiella planticola, Klebsiella terrigena), which have so far been little studied and their role in human pathology being specified.
-The name of the genus is given in honor of the German bacteriologist E. Klebs.
-Klebsiella constantly detect on the skin and mucous membranes of humans and animals.
-C. Pneumoniae is a frequent cause of nosocomial infections, including mixed infections.
+The main role in human pathology is played by the species Klebsiella pneumoniae, which is divided into three subspecies: Klebsiella pneumoniae subsp. pneumoniae, Klebsiella pneumoniae subsp. and Klebsiella pneumoniae subsp. rhinoscleromatis.
+However, in recent years, new species of Klebsiella have been identified (Klebsiella oxytoca, Klebsiella mobilis, Klebsiella planticola, Klebsiella terrigena), which have not yet been studied well and their role in human pathology is being clarified.
+The genus name is given in honor of the German bacteriologist E. Klebs.
+Klebsiella are constantly found on the skin and mucous membranes of humans and animals.
+K. pneumoniae is a common causative agent of nosocomial infections, including mixed ones.

 Morphology of Klebsiella

-Klebsiella - Gram-negative ellipsoidal bacteria, have the form of thick short rods with rounded ends, 0.3-0.6 x 1.5-6.0 μm in size, the capsule form has dimensions of 3-5 x 5-8 μm.
-Dimensions are subject to severe fluctuations, especially in Klebsiella pneumonia.
-Flagellum absent, bacteria do not form spores, some cilia have cilia.
-Usually a thick polysaccharide capsule is visible; noncapsular forms can be obtained by exposure to bacteria of low temperature, serum, bile, phages, antibiotics and mutations.
-Are located in pairs or singly.
+Klebsiella are gram-negative ellipsoid bacteria, shaped as thick short rods with rounded ends, 0.3-0.6 x 1.5-6.0 µm in size, the capsular form is 3-5 x 5-8 µm in size.
+Sizes are subject to strong fluctuations, especially in Klebsiella pneumoniae.
+Flagella are absent, the bacteria do not form spores, and some strains have cilia.
+A thick polysaccharide capsule is usually visible; acapsular forms can be obtained by exposure of bacteria to low temperatures, serum, bile, phages, antibiotics, and mutations.
+They are located in pairs or singly.

 Biochemical properties of Klebsiella

-Klebsiella grow well on simple nutrient media, facultative anaerobes, chemo-organotrophs.
-The optimum growth temperature is 35-37 ° C, pH 7.2- 7.4, but can grow at 12-41 ° C. They are able to grow on Simmons medium, ie use sodium citrate as the sole carbon source (except K. Rhinoscleromatis).
-Dense mucous colonies form on dense nutrient media; in young 2-4-hour colonies, bacterial ozens are scattered in concentric rows, rhinoscleromes are concentric, pneumonia is looped, which is easily determined by microscopy of the colony with a small increase and can be used for their differentiation .
-With growth in the MPB, the Klebsiella cause uniform turbidity, sometimes with a mucous membrane on the surface; on semi-fluid media growth is more abundant in the upper part of the medium.
-The content in the DNA of G + C is 52-56 mol%.
+Klebsiella grow well on simple nutrient media, are facultative anaerobes, chemoorganotrophs.
+The optimum growth temperature is 35-37 °C, pH 7.2-7.4, but can grow at 12-41 °C. They are capable of growing on Simmons medium, i.e. using sodium citrate as the only carbon source (except for K. rhinoscleromatis).
+On dense nutrient media they form turbid mucous colonies, and in young 2-4-hour colonies, ozena bacteria are located in scattered concentric rows, rhinoscleromas are concentric, pneumoniae are loop-shaped, which is easily determined by microscopy of the colony with low magnification and can be used to differentiate them.
+When growing in MPB, Klebsiella cause uniform turbidity, sometimes with a mucous film on the surface; on semi-liquid media, growth is more abundant in the upper part of the medium.
+The content of G + C in DNA is 52-56 mol%.

-Klebsiella ferment carbohydrates to form acid or acid and gas, restore nitrates to nitrites.
-Gelatin is not liquefied, indole and hydrogen sulphide do not form.
-Have urease activity, do not always curdle milk.
-The least biochemical activity is expressed in the pathogen of the rhinoscleroma.
+Klebsiella ferment carbohydrates to form acid or acid and gas, reduce nitrates to nitrites.
+They do not liquefy gelatin, do not form indole and hydrogen sulfide.
+They have urease activity, do not always curdle milk.
+The least biochemical activity is expressed in the causative agent of rhinoscleroma.

 Antigenic structure of Klebsiella

-Klebsiella has O and K antigens.
-According to the O-antigen, the Klebsiella are subdivided into 11 serotypes, and by the capsular K-antigen, into 82.
-The serological typing of Klebsiella is based on the determination of K antigens.
-Group-specific antigen is found in almost all Klebsiella strains.
-Some K-antigens are related to K-antigens of streptococci, Escherichia and Salmonella.
-O-antigens related to E. Coli O-antigens were detected.
+Klebsiella has O- and K-antigens.
+Klebsiella is divided into 11 serotypes by the O-antigen, and into 82 by the capsular K-antigen.
+Serological typing of Klebsiella is based on the determination of K-antigens.
+Group-specific antigen is found in almost all strains of Klebsiella.
+Some K-antigens are related to K-antigens of streptococci, Escherichia coli and Salmonella.
+O-antigens related to O-antigens of E. coli have been found.

-The main factors of pathogenicity of Klebsiella are K-antigen, suppressing phagocytosis, and endotoxin.
-In addition, K. Pneumoniae can produce a thermolabile enterotoxin - a protein, by the mechanism of action similar to the toxin of enterotoxigenic E. Coli.
+The main pathogenic factors of Klebsiella are K-antigen, which suppresses phagocytosis, and endotoxin.
+In addition, K. pneumoniae can produce heat-labile enterotoxin, a protein similar in its mechanism of action to the toxin of enterotoxigenic E. coli.
 Klebsiella have pronounced adhesive properties.

-Klebsiellosis is the most common nosocomial infection.
-The source is a sick person and a carrier.
-Perhaps both exogenous and endogenous infection.
-The most frequent transmission routes are food, air-drop and contact-household.
-Transmission factors are most often food products (especially meat and dairy products), water, air.
-In recent years, the frequency of Klebsiella infections has increased, one of the reasons for this is an increase in the pathogenicity of the pathogen in connection with a decrease in the resistance of the human body.
-This is also facilitated by the widespread use of antibiotics that change the normal ratio of microorganisms in the natural biocenosis, immunosuppressants, etc. It should be noted that the klebsiella is highly resistant to various antibiotics.
+Klebsiella is most often a hospital-acquired infection.
+The source is a sick person and a carrier of bacteria.
+Both exogenous and endogenous infections are possible.
+The most common routes of transmission are food, airborne, and contact-household.
+The most common transmission factors are food products (especially meat and dairy), water, and air.
+In recent years, the incidence of Klebsiella has increased, one of the reasons for this is the increased pathogenicity of the pathogen due to a decrease in the resistance of the human body.
+This is also facilitated by the widespread use of antibiotics that change the normal ratio of microorganisms in the natural biocenosis, immunosuppressants, etc. It should be noted that Klebsiella has a high degree of resistance to various antibiotics.

-Klebsiella are susceptible to the action of various disinfectants, at 65 ° C die within 1 hour.
-They are quite stable in the external environment: the mucous capsule protects the pathogen from drying, so Klebsiella can persist in soil, dust of wards, equipment, furniture at room temperature for weeks and even for months.
+Klebsiella are sensitive to the action of various disinfectants, and die within 1 hour at a temperature of 65 °C. They are quite stable in the external environment: the mucous capsule protects the pathogen from drying out, so Klebsiella can survive in soil, dust in wards, on equipment, and furniture at room temperature for weeks and even months.

 Symptoms of Klebsiella

-Klebsiella pneumoniae most often cause a disease that proceeds according to the type of intestinal infection and is characterized by acute onset, nausea, vomiting, abdominal pain, diarrhea, fever and general weakness.
+Klebsiella pneumoniae most often causes a disease that occurs as an intestinal infection and is characterized by an acute onset, nausea, vomiting, abdominal pain, diarrhea, fever and general weakness.
 The duration of the disease is 1-5 days.
-Klebsiella can cause damage to the respiratory system, joints, meninges, conjunctiva, urogenital organs, as well as sepsis and suppurative postoperative complications.
-The greatest severity is the generalized septic-pyemic course of the disease, often leading to a lethal outcome.
+Klebsiella can cause damage to the respiratory organs, joints, meninges, conjunctiva, genitourinary organs, as well as sepsis and purulent postoperative complications.
+The most severe is the generalized septicopyemic course of the disease, which often leads to death.

-Klebsiella ozaenae affects the mucous membrane of the nose and its adnexal sinuses, causes their atrophy, inflammation is accompanied by the release of a viscous fetid secretion.
-C. Rhinoscleromatis affects not only the mucous membrane of the nose, but also the trachea, bronchi, pharynx, larynx, with specific granulomas developing in the affected tissue, followed by sclerosing and development of cartilaginous infiltrates.
-The course of the disease is chronic, death can occur against the background of obturation of the trachea or larynx.
+Klebsiella ozaenae affects the mucous membrane of the nose and paranasal sinuses, causing their atrophy, inflammation accompanied by the release of a viscous fetid secretion.
+K. rhinoscleromatis affects not only the mucous membrane of the nose, but also the trachea, bronchi, pharynx, larynx, while specific granulomas develop in the affected tissue with subsequent sclerosis and development of cartilaginous infiltrates.
+The course of the disease is chronic, death can occur due to obstruction of the trachea or larynx.

-Postinfectious immunity is fragile, mostly cellular in nature.
-In case of chronic disease, signs of GCHD sometimes develop.
+Post-infectious immunity is fragile and is mainly cellular in nature.
+In chronic disease, signs of GChZ sometimes develop.

-The main method of diagnosis is bacteriological.
-The material for sowing can be different: pus, blood, liquor, bowel movements, washings from objects, etc. It is sown to the differential diagnostic environment of K-2 (with urea, raffinose, bromotymol blue), large glossy mucous colonies with coloring grow in a day from yellow or green-yellow to blue.
-Further, in bacteria, the mobility is determined by inoculation into Peshkov's medium and the presence of ornithine decarboxylase.
-These signs are not peculiar to klebsiella.
-The final identification is to study the biochemical properties and determine the serogroup by the agglutination reaction of the living culture with K-sera.
+The main diagnostic method is bacteriological.
+The material for sowing may be different: pus, blood, cerebrospinal fluid, feces, washings from objects, etc. It is sown on the differential diagnostic medium K-2 (with urea, raffinose, bromothymol blue), after 24 hours large shiny mucous colonies with a color from yellow or green-yellow to blue grow.
+Then the bacteria are determined for mobility by sowing in Peshkov's medium and the presence of ornithine decarboxylase.
+These signs are not characteristic of Klebsiella.
+The final identification consists of studying the biochemical properties and determining the serogroup using the agglutination reaction of a live culture with K-sera.
 The isolated pure culture is tested for sensitivity to antibiotics.

-Sometimes, an agglutination test or a RCC with a standard O-klebsiella antigen or with an auto-stamping can be used to diagnose klebsiella.
-Diagnostic value has a fourfold increase in antibody titers.
+Sometimes, an agglutination reaction or RSC with a standard O-Klebsiella antigen or with an autostrain can be used to diagnose Klebsiella.
+A fourfold increase in antibody titers is of diagnostic value.

-Treatment for Klebsiellosis according to clinical indications is carried out in a hospital.
-When lesions of the intestine antibiotics are not shown.
-At the phenomena of dehydration (the presence of enterotoxin in the causative agent), saline solutions are administered orally or parenterally.
-In generalized and slow chronic forms antibiotics are used (in accordance with the results of a test for sensitivity to them), autovaccines; carry out activities that stimulate immunity (autohemotherapy, pyrogen therapy, etc.).
+Treatment of Klebsiella according to clinical indications is carried out in a hospital setting.
+Antibiotics are not indicated for intestinal lesions.
+In case of dehydration (the presence of enterotoxin in the pathogen), saline solutions are administered orally or parenterally.
+In generalized and sluggish chronic forms, antibiotics are used (according to the results of sensitivity testing), autovaccines; measures are taken to stimulate immunity (autohemotherapy, pyrogen therapy, etc.).

-Specific prophylaxis of Klebsiella is not developed.
-General prophylaxis is reduced to strict adherence to sanitary and hygienic norms for the storage of food products, strict adherence to asepsis and antiseptic in medical institutions, as well as compliance with personal hygiene rules.
+Specific prevention of klebsiella has not been developed.
+General prevention comes down to strict adherence to sanitary and hygienic standards when storing food products, strict adherence to asepsis and antisepsis in medical institutions, and adherence to personal hygiene rules.